citl-osd/moodle-repository_ensemble/README.md

 ### <a id="overview"></a>Overview

+CITL OSD Forked this project to allow both the stock vender ensemble plugin and the custom plugin we'd written years ago to coexist on the same moodle instance without collision

 Along with the [Ensemble Video Moodle Filter Plugin](https://github.com/ensembleVideo/moodle-filter_ensemble), this plugin makes it easier for Moodle users to add videos and playlists to content without having to navigate to Ensemble Video and copy/paste complicated